Tanathepl/robprog/README.md

 # Robust Programming

-This crash course will focus on software engineering tools and methodologies to write better tested, documented code that is easier to understand and maintain.
+This crash course focuses on software engineering tools and methodologies to write better tested, documented code that is easier to understand and maintain.
 We will probe:

 - documentation: [exercise](README_DOC.md)
 - static analysis & tests: [exercise](README_TEST.md)